 For Deputy Coroners, for the purposes of determining eligibility for overtime compensation, any absences with pay, except paid sick leave, shall be considered time worked.

 The smallest increment of working time that may be credited as overtime is six (6) minutes.
 Portions of six (6) minutes worked at different times shall not be added together for the purpose of crediting overtime.

-- Work Group 1: Employees in Work Group 1 are covered by the Fair Labor Standards Act (FLSA) and may be compensated for overtime worked either by monetary payment or by compensatory time off, at the option of the employee.
-Comp time which accrues in excess of 80 hours must be liquidated by monetary payment.
+Employees will be compensated for overtime worked either by monetary payment or by compensatory time off, at the option of the employee.
+Comp time which accrues in excess of ninety-six (96) hours must be liquidated by monetary payment.
 All monetary payments for overtime must be paid not later than the next biweekly payroll following the pay period in which the overtime was worked.
-Should the County through some future Federal ruling be exempted from FLSA, the County shall revert to the base rate for the computation of overtime.

 8.5 Compensatory Time Off

 Utilization of compensatory time off shall be by mutual agreement between the department head and the employee.
 Accrued comp time must be used by employees in Work Group 2 prior to retirement or termination; otherwise, it shall be forfeited.
 The smallest increment of comp time which may be taken off is six (6) minutes.

 An employee wishing to use their accumulated compensatory time must provide reasonable notice to their supervisor.
 If reasonable notice is provided, the request will only be denied if the request is unduly disruptive to the operations of the department.
 Reasonable notice is defined as at least seven (7) calendar days.
 Requests for compensatory time off made with less than seven (7) calendar days’ notice shall be granted at the discretion of the employee’s supervisor.